NathanWhitmore/R4condevblog/index.md

 * [about me](about.md)
 * [about the book](book.md)
-* Useful R code
+* useful R code
-* Understanding strategy
+* understanding strategy